ryu1kn/suggest-dinner/README.md

 * Food genre (Japanese, Thai, French, ...)
 * Ingredients at hand, ingredients that can buy (with cost)
 * Data migration (schema change)
+* Provide a command if certain recipe can be cooked, if not, tell why